Skip to Main Content

 The Hudson Valley has spent the better part of a decade absorbing creative migration from New York City, and Kingston has absorbed more of it than most.
 The result, along Broadway and the surrounding blocks of Uptown, is a bar scene that operates with more intentionality than a city of its size typically sustains.
 Venues aren't competing for tourist volume so much as they are cultivating a local audience that expects craft to be legible, not just present.
 Brunette, at 33 Broadway, sits inside that shift.

 What distinguishes Kingston's better bars from the broader Hudson Valley tier is atmosphere built on restraint rather than theme.
 There is no dominant visual conceit here, no single hook that the room sells itself on.
 Instead, the design layers warmth through material choices and lighting calibration in a way that reads as deliberate without announcing itself.
-That is a harder effect to achieve than concept bars typically admit, and it is the quality that places Brunette in a specific peer set: venues where the room itself becomes a reason to stay longer.
+That is a harder effect to achieve than concept bars typically admit, and it is the quality that places Brunette in a specific comparable set: venues where the room itself becomes a reason to stay longer.
 For comparable craft-forward bar programs in cities with similar ambitions, Kumiko in Chicago and Bar Leather Apron in Honolulu occupy related territory, though at different scales and price points.

 The Room Before the Drink